CumulusNetworks/docs/content/cumulus-linux-56/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 - *One-step* mode, where the PTP time stamps the packet as it egresses the port and there is no need for a follow-up packet.
 - *Two-step* mode, where PTP notes the time when the packet egresses the port and sends it in a separate follow-up message.

 Two-step mode is the default configuration.
-To configure the switch to use one-step mode:

 {{< tabs "TabID345 ">}}
 {{< tab "NVUE Commands ">}}

+The following example commands configure one-step mode when a profile is not set:

 ```
 cumulus@switch:~$ nv set service ptp 1 two-step off